Form: A many-stemmed shrub or small tree.

-Heat tolerant: Only up to 100°F; leaf scorch and premature leaf
+Heat tolerant: Only up to 100°F. It experiences leaf scorch and premature leaf loss

 Drought tolerant: Yes.

-Sun: Full sun except: needs afternoon shade in hot desert climates.
+Sun: Full sun except that it needs afternoon shade in hot desert climates.
+Avoid reflected

-Mulch: Spread 3-5" organic material under canopy but one foot away
+Mulch: Spread organic material under canopy but one foot away from the trunk.

-First Year Care: Water after planting, and every other day for first
+First Year Care: Water after planting, and every other day for the first month, reducing to

 Planting: Compact cultivars can be grown in containers.

-Prune: Removal of seed capsules triggers second bloom.
-Blooms on new
+Prune: Removal of seed capsules triggers a second bloom.
+Blooms appear on new wood, so prune

 Litter: Spent flowers, leaves in fall.